apple patient

 detection of duplicates

-In iOS 16, your iPhone will automatically detect any duplicate images you have in your Photos app.
-Duplicate photos will appear in Duplicates under Other in the Photos app, so you can merge them to save space and reduce clutter.
-The Duplicates album will only appear if you have duplicate photos in your library.
+In iOS 16, your iPhone automatically detects any duplicate images you have in your Photos app.
+Duplicate photos appear in "Duplicates" under "Other" in the Photos app, so you can merge them to save space and reduce clutter.
+The "Duplicates" album only appears if you have duplicate photos in your library.
 As for the merge feature, it's really smart.
-It retains most of the details and metadata to create the best possible image.
+It preserves most of the details and metadata to create the best possible image.
 For example, if you have a high-resolution copy of a photo and a second copy with more metadata, the Photos app will combine the best features of both photos into a single image.
-This is where third-party apps can pack in.
+This allows third-party apps to take advantage of this.
 Note: Once you've upgraded from iOS 16, your iPhone will periodically check for duplicates.
-This means duplicate images may appear over time and may not be available immediately after installing the update.
+Therefore, duplicate images may appear over time and may not be available immediately after installing the update.

 Copying and pasting changes

-If you want to edit multiple photos in the same way, or if you've made changes to one photo that you want to replicate in another image, you can use the new Copy and Paste Edits tools in iOS 16.
-To apply this option, edit an image, then tap the three-dot icon in the top-right corner.
-Then tap Copy Edits to copy everything you changed in the image.
-Open another photo, tap the three-dot icon again, then choose Paste Edits to make the exact same changes.
+If you want to edit multiple photos the same way, or if you've made changes to one photo that you want to replicate in another, you can use the new Copy and Paste Edits tools in iOS 16.
+To apply this option, edit an image, then tap the three-dot icon in the top right corner.
+Then tap Copy Edits to copy everything you've changed in the image.
+Open another photo, tap the three-dot icon again, and then select Paste Edits to make the exact same changes.

 Undo and redo changes

-To simplify photo editing, iOS 16 adds simple undo and redo buttons, a feature that was missing in previous versions of iOS.
-The undo and redo buttons let you remove changes you've made to photos one at a time, rather than undoing all changes by completely reversing an image.
-The undo and redo buttons are located in the upper-left corner of the photo editing interface and appear when you've edited a photo using the built-in editing tools in the Photos app.
+To simplify photo editing, iOS 16 adds simple undo and redo buttons, a feature missing in previous versions of iOS.
+The undo and redo buttons let you remove changes you've made to photos one at a time, rather than reversing all changes by completely reversing an image.
+The undo and redo buttons are located in the upper left corner of the photo editing interface and appear after you've edited a photo using the built-in editing tools in the Photos app.
 You can undo and/or redo each change individually, making it quicker to go back and correct a mistake.
 In previous versions of iOS, you had to manually reset one of the edited parameters to its original state or completely undo the changes.

 Sorting albums with people